 Your PSNS is the calming zen force in your body that is the opposite of your sympathetic nervous system (SNS).
 In contrast to your PSNS, your SNS is what kicks up your flight or fight response during a stressful event.
 The physical effects that come into play when your parasympathetic system takes over include a decreased heart rate, improved blood circulation, and more relaxed muscles.

-During DTP, you might experience an increase of hormones like endorphins (the same happy chemical that gives you a runner’s high).
+During DTP, you might experience an increase in hormones like endorphins (the same happy chemical that gives you a runner’s high).
 Neurotransmitters such as serotonin and dopamine also get released, which can help you feel at peace.

 Weighted blanket benefits are wide-ranging.
 Maybe you’ve had a stressful day at work, and you want nothing more than to block out the events of the day.
 A weighted blanket can help send you into a state of deep relaxation and calmness.
+If you’re looking to improve your sleep hygiene, add sleeping with a weighted blanket to your nightly routine.
+Explore some of the other top benefits of weighted blankets below.

+- Soothes Anxiety.
 Anxious feelings can be a serious drag to deal with.
 In some cases, it might even be paralyzing and negatively impact your ability to function normally in day-to-day life.
 Besides getting counseling and using medication, you may also want to try a weighted blanket.
 It’s unlikely a blanket will suddenly wash away everything you’re worried about, like that bill you have to pay tomorrow, but it can help you feel better with comforting physical pressure.

+- Lessens Insomnia.
 A recent study observed that a weighted blanket helped patients get to sleep quickly and sleep more deeply during the night.
 Sleep and anxiety are very closely linked.
 If you don’t sleep enough, you might feel more anxious, and if you’re anxious, you might not sleep well.
 But a weighted blanket can be the key to feeling at ease and safe.

+- Reduces Symptoms of Restless Legs Syndrome.
 Restless legs syndrome may make sufferers experience a strong compulsion to move their legs along with unusual sensations like burning, crawling, pain, or tingling.
 A weighted blanket might help counter these symptoms.
 In turn, you can sleep without tossing and turning.

+- Improves Sensory Processing Disorder.
 If you’re sensitive to your environment or have a sensory processing disorder, the world might feel overwhelming and even scary.
 Luckily, research has shown that regular use of weighted blankets can reduce sensitivity to sensory stimuli.

 Weighted Blanket Limitations